 Online ER Waiting Service

 For non-life-threatening emergencies, we also offer InQuicker, a convenient online waiting service.
 It allows you to select your estimated arrival time and wait at home until then.
-When your time arrives, just check-in with the admitting nurse and you should be able to see a doctor in around 20 minutes.
+When your time arrives, just check-in with the admitting nurse.

 If you’re experiencing an emergency call 9-1-1 immediately.